ICR-SC/good-practice/docs/index.md

 - Research software is often developed in a collaborative environment, with multiple researchers working on the same codebase.
 This can lead to issues with code quality, consistency, and maintainability.

-- A demonstration of correctness may be required for a research paper.
-This is an output of the software that differs from traditional software (where the software itself is the output).
+- A demonstration of correctness is often required for research software for a research paper.
+This is an ouput of the software that differs from traditional sofwtare (where the software itself is the output).

 Given these challenges, it can be difficult to apply standard software development practices to research software.

 However, there are a number of good practices that can be applied to research software development to ensure that the software is of high quality, maintainable, and reusable.
 These practices include:
+- Using version control
 - Writing clean, readable code
-- Using version control
+- Writing tests
 - Documenting the software
-- Writing tests
 - Using continuous integration
-- Using environments
+- Using a package manager
 - Using a code review process

+This guide provides an overview of each of these practices, as well as links to further resources that can help you to implement them in your own research software projects.

 ---

-## References
-- The Turing Way Community.
-(2022).
-The Turing Way: A handbook for reproducible, ethical and collaborative research (1.0.2).
-Zenodo.
-[DOI The Turing Way Community (2025).](https://zenodo.org/records/15213042)
+As a self-referential example, this guide is written in markdown and rendered using mkdocs.
+The build process is autoamtically kicked off with github actions when a change is pulled into the main branch.
+The source code for this guide is available on GitHub at [ICR-RSE-Group/good-practice](https://github.com/ICR-RSE-Group/good-practice)